-If you have any questions regarding the allowability of costs or how stipend payments are to be processed, please contact your SPA Accountant.
+If you have questions regarding the budgeting of Participant Support Costs, please contact your OSPA Pre-Award Administrator.
+If you have any questions regarding allowability of costs, please contact your SPA Accountant.
 For questions regarding the process of charging costs, please contact your assigned SPA Accountant or your Grant Finance Specialist.